weirdraven/LAB/Reverse engineering/Linux Anti-Debugging/README.md

 ### How It Works

-* Reads /proc/cpuinfo to check for the hypervisor flag.
+* Reads `/proc/cpuinfo` to check for the `hypervisor` flag.

-* If present, the system is likely running inside a VM.
+* If present, the system is likely running inside a `VM`.

 ---

 ## 7. Using `seccomp` to Restrict Debugging
-Seccomp (Secure Computing Mode) can restrict system calls, preventing the use of debugging tools.
+`Seccomp (Secure Computing Mode)` can restrict system calls, preventing the use of debugging tools.

 ### Implementation:
 ```c